igordertigor/website-blog/docs/posts/2021-11-17-lessons-for-startups.md

 I described a number of technical steps that a startup team can take to accelerate their development process and thereby indirectly increasing their runway (was measured in product iterations).
 Specifically, I have emphasized the importance of APIs and a smooth deployment process and I have given some hints for how to make the deployment process smoother.
 Finally, I pointed out some considerations about data and machine learning architecture.

+Do you have experience setting up a technology framework for a startup?
+What are your experiences?
+Which points do you think matter most in this post?
+Where do you disagree?
+Please let me know all of these things in the comments section.